 Wherever they are in their careers, we need talented leaders to ensure that our arts and cultural sector thrives and consequently contributes to the overall success of the country.

-Noé Soulier, Artistic Director of the National Choreographic Centre in Angers, France will be joined by a panel including Anne McReynolds, Chief Executive at The MAC and Finn Kennedy, theatre-maker, writer and director representing various fields, who will share their professional experience, detailing the internal and external complications they face.
+Noé Soulier, Artistic Director of the National Choreographic Centre in Angers, France will be joined by a panel including Anne McReynolds, Chief Executive at The MAC, Finn Kennedy, theatre-maker, writer and director representing various fields and Hugh Odling-Smee, Project Manager at Film Hub NI, who will share their professional experience, detailing the internal and external complications they face.
 They will also discuss how a particular individual or cultural institution can change not only the status quo in their given direction, but also play a crucial role in the development of an entire city or country.

 Please join us for a stimulating debate on the present state and future for cultural leadership in Northern Ireland and stay on afterwards to meet the panel and other artists over a complimentary glass of wine or soft drink.